 Something not discussed earlier is the relationship with longer loan durations and price.
 Longer loan durations may make homes and cars more affordable on a monthly basis in the short run; however, in the long run the lower monthly payments stretched out over a longer period of time usually results in higher overall prices.
 You can especially see this happening in the auto industry with loan duration increasing over the past decade now averaging almost seven years.
 Expect a future blog post at some point with further analysis on the relationship between longer loans and price.

 Back on topic, the 15 year fixed mortgage comes at a higher monthly cost and may limit flexibility a bit but the benefits outweigh the 30 year fixed mortgage in almost every other aspect.
 Interest rates are lower, equity is built more rapidly, and you will pay off your loan much faster.

 Over the life of a 30 year fixed mortgage at 4 percent you’ll pay $71,870 in total interest making minimum payments.

 Over the life of a 15 year fixed mortgage at 3 percent you’ll pay $24,305 in total interest making minimum payments.

-This point alone should make you hate the 30 year mortgage as much as I do.
 So whether you are in a position to make extra payments on your mortgage or not, you should strongly consider a 15 year fixed mortgage instead of the 30 year.
-If you do go with a 30 year mortgage, do your best to pay it off like a 15 year mortgage.
-At some point we can discuss adjustable rate mortgages as well.
+If you do go with a 30 year mortgage for the payment flexibility, do your best to pay it off like a 15 year mortgage.

 Thanks for reading!
 I’d love to hear your thoughts in the comments below.